 Located in the historic center of Castelsardo, Janus Hotel is a charming 4-star spa hotel which is ideally situated just a few minutes walk from the beach.
 In fact, some of the most famous tourist attractions in town are also within walking distance, such as the Port of Castelsardo, the Sant'Antonio Abate Cathedral and the Museum of Mediterranean Weaving.
 Featuring a wonderful outdoor pool, the hotel is accompanied by the most magnificent views of the sea.
 As a full-service Spa Hotel, you will also find numerous spa amenities which ensure every stay is even more relaxing.
 Free Wi-Fi is available throughout the property while the front desk offers bike rental services for guests who prefer to explore the nearby attractions on a bike.
 Other amenities include private parking, meeting rooms and an in-house restaurant that serves the most sumptuous meals.
 With this in mind, the restaurant also features a rooftop terrace, which is perfect for soaking in the beautiful views.
 As you might expect, breakfast is being served here, although you can also choose to have this brought to your room.
 As for the sleeping quarters, the rooms at Janus Hotel are spacious and comfortable.
 There is a total of 26 sound-proofed rooms with each one equipped with a satellite TV, minibar, and free Wi-Fi.
 Furthermore, each room is equipped with a private bath, hairdryer and of course, complimentary toiletries.

 The Bajaloglia Resort is a 4-star boutique hotel in Sardinia, located next to a beautiful hilltop village in Castelsardo.
 Although the hotel is just a short walk from the nearest beach, there is a free shuttle service to and from Sassari which makes it very convenient.
 The Bajaloglia Resort also has a spacious garden where you will find an ample sized private swimming pool.
 Surrounded by chairs and sunbeds, this is a great place to take in the spectacular ocean vistas.
 As for the food, you can avail of Ristorante L'Incantu, the in-house restaurant which receives incredible reviews online.
 Featuring a wide variety of local and International dishes, the menu is accompanied by a unique wine list which includes some of the finest varieties in the region.
 You can choose to dine at the open terrace which opens up to stunning sea views and interestingly, this area provides unrivaled views of medieval Castelsardo.
-Every room at Bajaloglia Resort is nicely infused with a modern design and a keen attention to comfort in particular.
+Every room at the Bajaloglia Resort is nicely infused with a modern design and a keen attention to comfort in particular.
 You can choose from the Classic Room, Superior Room, Junior Suite as well as the Junior Suite Deluxe and Prime rooms.
 All rooms are air-conditioned and equipped with private bathroom and satellite TV while free Wi-Fi is also available.
 Some rooms open up to the gorgeous views of the sea, and others have their private terrace or balcony.
-Either way, this is an exceptional small luxury hotel.
+Either way, this is an exceptional boutique hotel in north Sardinia.